 Lakshmi has practiced hospital medicine and internal medicine for over 15 years and has held a range of health system and medical group leadership roles.
-She graduated from Harvard Medical School and completed her residency and chief residency in internal medicine (primary care) at Brigham and Wormen's Hospital.
+She graduated from Harvard Medical School and completed her residency and chief residency in internal medicine (primary care) at Brigham and Women's Hospital.
 She later went on to complete her training as a Six Sigma black belt.

 Lakshmi has worked extensively in quality and patient safety and has presented her work locally and nationally.
-She was the first program director for I-MPACT and helped to build the collaboration with the Masters in Design in Integrative Design program at the Stamps School of Art and Design at the University of Michigan.
+She was the first program director for I-MPACT and helped to build the collaboration with the Masters in Design in Integrative Design program, at the Stamps School of Art and Design at the University of Michigan.
 Lakshmi is very passionate about including patients and families in the care improvement process and in exploring new ways to ensure that health care delivery reflects patient/family/caregiver priorities.

 Pam James, MS

 Before joining I-MPACT as the Program Manager in December 2015, Pam was a Director in the Central Protocol and Data Monitoring Office at St. Jude Children’s Research Hospital in Memphis, TN.
 There she oversaw the multiple functions of the office that worked to support clinical research activities for several disease specific programs.
-Other roles Pam has held include working at the University of Michigan Comprehensive Cancer center, first as a study coordinator, and then as an Administrative Manager of a large team supporting oncology studies.
+Other roles Pam has held included working at the University of Michigan Comprehensive Cancer center, first as a study coordinator, and then as an Administrative Manager of a large team supporting oncology studies.
 Pam also has experience as a research assistant in health outcomes research and various positions in the pharmaceutical industry.
 Pam is a SoCRA certified clinical research professional with over 15 years of experience in clinical and health outcomes research.
 She holds both a B.S in Psychology and an M.S. in Clinical Psychology from Eastern Michigan University.

 Karly Hendee, MSN, RN

 Prior to joining I-MPACT, Karly has been a nurse since 2007.
 Her nursing background includes experience in general medicine, pulmonary, cardiovascular surgery/telemetry at Michigan Medicine.
-Has been a Clinical Instructor for University of Michigan School of Nursing Undergrad program.
+She has also been a Clinical Instructor for University of Michigan School of Nursing Undergrad program.
 She received a BSN at Eastern Michigan University and her Masters in Nursing Business and Health System (with concentration in quality and patient safety) from University of Michigan.

 Beth Jones, MS

 Beth has a MS in Quality Management and is an Advisory board member for the MSQM program at Eastern Michigan University.
-At I-MPACT she works on contract management, Patient Reported Outcomes, website management, event management and other special projects.
+At I-MPACT she works on contract management, patient reported outcomes, website management, event management and other special projects.
 Beth has worked for the University of Michigan since 2011.
 Before joining I-MPACT, Beth worked for the Survey Research Center at the Institute for Social Research at the University.
 Prior to the University of Michigan she worked with several non-profit organizations in roles including foundation director, association manager, development officer and event planner.

 Yiting Li, MPH

 Yiting received a BS in Neuroscience and a MPH from the School of Public Health at the University of Michigan.
 Prior to joining I-MPACT, she worked at the University of Michigan Cancer Center, St. Joseph Mercy Hospital, and the Kidney Epidemiology and Cost Center (KECC).
 She has worked in data management, statistical analysis, and manuscript writing.
-Also, Yiting has a considerable experience in analyzing hospital discharge datasets and claims datasets such as: Medicare, Medicaid, and Optum Clinformatics.
+Also, Yiting has considerable experience in analyzing hospital discharge datasets and claims datasets such as: Medicare, Medicaid, and Optum Clinformatics.
 Yiting was also involved in the 2018 United States Renal Data System (USRDS) and CDC CKD Surveillance Projects.

 Nkiru Okammor, MS, RN

 Prior to joining I-MPACT, Nkiru has been a nurse since 2003.
 Her nursing background includes experience in general medicine, pulmonary, telemetry and worked as a nurse educator.
-Her nursing experience has involved working in a nursing home, home care and in-patient setting.
-She received two associate degrees in Nursing and Science from Medgar Evers College, NY; Bachelor in Nursing from SUNY Downstate, NY and her Masters in Nursing Business and Health System (with concentration in quality and patient safety) from University of Michigan.
+Her nursing experience has involved working in a nursing home, home care and in-patient settings.
+She received two associate degrees in Nursing and Science from Medgar Evers College, NY; Bachelor in Nursing from SUNY Downstate, NY and her Masters in Nursing Business and Health System (with concentration in quality and patient safety) from the University of Michigan.

 Ganga Vijayasiri, PhD

 Ganga received her LL.B. from University of Colombo, Sri Lanka and her PhD (Sociology) from University of Illinois, Chicago.
 Her graduate concentrations included Work Organizations & Inequality and Statistics.
 Since 2010, as a Senior Research Specialist at UIC, Ganga has been involved in NIH-funded studies looking at the influence of health policy and social factors on the cancer care continuum.
 At UIC, in her role as statistician and co-author she contributed to several published manuscripts on cancer.
-Ganga joined IMPACT in September 2018.
-She is delighted to join the amazing CC team and is eager to use her skills and experience to advance IMPACT’s mission.
+Ganga joined I-MPACT in September 2018.
+She is delighted to join the amazing CC team and is eager to use her skills and experience to advance I-MPACT’s mission.